MatInGit/lume-deployment/readme.md

 ### Future work
 - [ ] Batch processing for models that require it.
-- [ ] Local model getter for easier testing, specific deployment.
+- [x] Local model getter for easier testing, specific deployment.
+- [ ] Rate limiting for live deployments.
 - [ ] Visualisation of the data flow and data webpages.
 - [ ] Slack bot for deployment status and workflow building help.
 As well as help with spinning up and terminating deployments.
 - [ ] Better abstract classes for the system, transformation and model layers.